 Signature Date

-To be completed by chil ld
+To be completed by child I

-(Child full name) consent tootographing or videoing child under the stated rules
+I (Child full name) consent to

+(name of organisation) photographing or videoing child under the stated rules and conditions.

 Signature Date

 Guidance for parents

 The CONSETT & DISTRICT GOLF CLUB is delighted to welcome you and your child to what we hope is the first of many events that you will be taking part in.